Supporting Canada’s Natural Gas Families

 Canada Must Reach New Markets

-Similar to oil, Canada’s lack of market diversification has led to a steep discount on the natural gas we sell to the U.S. This equates to about $23 million per day in foregone revenues from Canada’s economy, or about $9 billion annually.
-This is why Canada needs to develop its liquefied natural gas (LNG) export industry and reduce our reliance on a single customer.
+Canada’s lack of market diversification has led to a steep discount on the natural gas we sell to the U.S., amounting to about $23 million per day in foregone revenue for Canada’s economy, or $9 billion annually [7].
+This is why Canada needs to develop its liquefied natural gas (LNG) export industry, find new global markets, and reduce its reliance on a single customer.

-In recent years, the U.S. has increased its own natural gas production considerably, allowing more domestic supply to meet demand and decreasing its own reliance on Canadian imports.
-In fact, new production from massive shale gas plays like the Marcellus formation has resulted in increased natural gas imports from the U.S. into eastern Canada [5].
+In recent years, the U.S. has increased its natural gas production considerably, allowing more domestic supply to meet demand and reducing its reliance on Canadian imports.
+In fact, new production from massive shale gas plays such as the Marcellus formation has helped increased natural gas imports from the U.S. into eastern Canada [5].
 Meanwhile, our southern neighbour is focused on building several export facilities to boost exports faster than we are.

-Canadians must start rethinking our natural gas export strategy before we get left behind in the global LNG race.
-The world's top producers like Australia, Qatar and the U.S. are already a decade ahead of Canada in LNG development and are continuing to move forward with many more new projects over the next several years to meet growing global demand.
+Canadians must start rethinking our natural gas export strategy before we get left behind.
+The world's top producers, such as Australia, Qatar, and the U.S., are already a decade ahead of Canada in LNG development and will continue to advance additional projects over the next several years to meet growing global demand.

 Canadians have an incredible opportunity to provide the world with the natural gas it needs over the coming decades.
-For example, global demand for LNG is projected to soar by as much as 60% by 2040 according to the latest industry outlook [3].
+For example, global demand for LNG is projected to soar 65% by 2050, according to the latest industry outlook [3].

-With our vast natural gas reserves and existing renewable energy infrastructure, Canada has the ability to build some of the best liquefaction facilities in the world.
+With our vast natural gas reserves and existing renewable energy infrastructure, Canada can build some of the best liquefaction facilities in the world.
 It's a once-in-a-generation opportunity that will usher in a new era of prosperity for Canadians, advance economic reconciliation with Indigenous communities, and generate public revenues for our governments all at once.

 Join Us Today!

-Global demand for natural gas is projected to increase for decades to come as energy demand continues to grow.
-As one of the few democratic natural gas producers worldwide, Canada needs to find new markets for its energy and take control of our economic security and independence in the process.
+Global demand for natural gas is projected to increase over the coming decades as energy demand continues to grow.
+As one of the few democratic natural gas producers worldwide, Canada needs to find new markets for its energy and, in the process, take control of its economic security and independence.
 We have an immense opportunity to create billions of dollars in economic activity and government revenues, plus tens of thousands of long-term jobs here at home, while underpinning economic reconciliation with Indigenous communities.

-With an increasingly challenging trade relationship with our largest export market and trading partner, Canadians can no longer afford to say "no" to the incredible job-creating, prosperity-generating opportunities provided to us by the natural gas sector.
+With an increasingly challenging trade relationship with our largest export market and trading partner, Canadians can no longer afford to say "no" to the incredible job-creating, prosperity-generating opportunities offered by the natural gas sector.
 Are you with us?

 This isn’t going to happen if we don’t revamp our regulatory framework for major resource projects.